How are the residents selected?

-The administrative resident will staff every third weekend, where the staffing responsibilities of the resident will evolve overtime.
+The resident will staff every third weekend, where the staffing responsibilities of the resident will evolve over time.
 During the first year, the resident will staff primarily as an order verifying pharmacist and then transition into a role with more administrative specialist responsibilities.
 During the second year, the resident will also staff one clinical shift every two weeks averaged over a four week period.
-Additionally, each resident is required to take administrator on-call responsibilities starting in the second half of the first year of the program.
+Additionally, each resident is required to take pharmacy manager on-call responsibilities starting in the second half of the first year of the program.
 The on-call responsibility consists of the resident assisting in resolving administrative issues mainly by phone or computer.
 Remote access to the Methodist system as well as drug information references is made available to the resident.
 The resident will not be required to work the night shift, although making the effort to stay during a number of night shifts to better understand a 24/7 pharmacy operation model will be strongly encouraged.

 How flexible is the program with electives?

 Our program is very flexible in adapting the residency experience to accommodate the resident's interests and goals.
 Elective rotations are available off-site if the desired experience is not available at Houston Methodist Hospital.
 Residents in the past have successfully completed rotations at Memorial Hermann Hospital, Ben Taub General Hospital, the University of Texas MD Anderson Cancer Center, CHI St. Luke's Health -Baylor St. Luke's Medical Center, Michael DeBakey Veterans Affairs Medical Center, and the Harris County Psychiatric Center.
 The resident can take a maximum of two rotations off-site during the two year program.